Admissions

 It has been found that if you are not offered or do not find funding the first year and you do well in the program, there is a good chance you will be able to find funding for the subsequent year(s).

-International applicants must submit a financial statement to the Graduate School which shows sufficient funds to completely support themselves.
+International applicants must submit a financial statement to International Student Services (ISS) upon admission to the university which shows sufficient funds to completely support themselves

 The most common forms of funding support for our students are assistantships and fellowships offered on the University of Wisconsin-Madison campus.
 There is no central clearinghouse for posting and filling the many assistantship opportunities that exist across campus.
 Some openings are filled through a formal application process, through informal networking channels or by departmental/faculty initiative.
 Students may wish to consider some of the following approaches when seeking assistantships: